The Carlson-type zero-density theorem for the Beurling zeta function: Introduction

 \subsection{Carlson-type density estimates for the Beurling $\zeta$ function}

 In \cite{Rev-D} we proved a Carlson-type density result for the zeros of the Beurling zeta function.
-This was in need for our studies of the Littlewood- and Ingham-type questions, studied in the Beurling context in our recent works \cite{Rev-One, Rev-Many}, for prior to \cite{Rev-D} no density estimates were known for the Beurling zeta function.
+We needed this for our studies of the Littlewood- and Ingham-type questions studied in the Beurling context in our recent works \cite{Rev-One, Rev-Many}, for prior to \cite{Rev-D} no density estimates were known for the Beurling zeta function.

-A predecessor of such results--the only one in the Beurling context which touched upon the topic of density-type estimates--was worked out by Kahane \cite{K-99}, who proved that under a suitable (strong) condition on the prime counting function, the number of Beurling zeta zeroes lying on some vertical line $\Re s=\si=a>\max(1/2,\theta)$, has finite upper density.
+A predecessor of such results---the only one in the Beurling context which touched upon the topic of density-type estimates---was worked out by Kahane \cite{K-99}, who proved that, under a suitable (strong) condition on the prime counting function, the number of Beurling zeta zeroes lying on some vertical line $\Re s=\si=a>\max(1/2,\theta)$ has finite upper density.
 That is already a nontrivial fact\footnote{This particular result enabled Kahane to draw deep number theoretical consequences regarding the oscillation (sign changes) of the error term in the prime number formula.
 Obviously, obtaining a much sharper result -- estimating the total number of zeroes in a full rectangle, not only on one individual vertical line, and with a quantity essentially below the order of $T$ when $a$ is getting close to $1$ -- provides an even stronger foothold for deriving number theoretical consequences.} because the total number $N(T)$ of zeroes with imaginary part not exceeding $T$ may grow in the order $T\log T$.

-For deriving the below density theorem in \cite{Rev-D} we needed two additional assumptions, too.
+For deriving the density theorem below in \cite{Rev-D} we needed two additional assumptions.
 One was that the norm would actually map to the natural integers.
 Following Knopfmacher, this was called \emph{Condition B}.
-So we said that Condition B is satisfied, if $|\cdot|:\G\to\NN$, that is, the norm $|g|$ of any element $g\in\G$ is a natural number.
+So we said that Condition B is satisfied if $|\cdot|:\G\to\NN$, that is, the norm $|g|$ of any element $g\in\G$ is a natural number.
 That was necessary mainly for using some large sieve type estimates from the classic book of Montgomery \cite{Mont}.
-Without this condition, the terms of the arising generalized Dirichlet polynomials, occurring in our proof, could not be controlled well, and such strong tools could not be used.
+Without this condition, the terms of the arising generalized Dirichlet polynomials occurring in our proof could not be controlled well, and such strong tools could not be used.